 4. Get Discount Tickets

 There are many websites that offer discount passes to tours and services.
-One of the websites I’ve used the most is Klook.
+The websites I’ve used the most are Klook and Kkday.
 They offer deals in many cities around the world, including Hong Kong.
-On this trip, we bought three deals for Hong Kong — pocket wifi rental, Ngong Ping 360 and Peak Tram tickets — and we were happy with all of them.
+On this trip, we bought three Hong Kong deals from Klook — pocket wifi rental, Ngong Ping 360 and Peak Tram tickets — and we were happy with all of them.
 As advised, they even have discount passes to Hong Kong Disneyland and helicopter tours!
 Follow these links for a complete list of Hong Kong deals on Klook and Kkday.
 You’ll often find interesting activities that you wouldn’t normally think of yourself so it’s definitely worth a look.

 5. Get Travel Insurance